Oxley Vale

 Population growth drivers in Oxley Vale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Oxley Vale statistical area (Lv2) is around 4,010.
-This figure represents a growth of 75 people since the 2021 Census, which reported a population of 3,935.
-The increase is inferred from AreaSearch's estimation of 3,868 residents as of June 2024 and six additional validated addresses since the Census date.
-This results in a density ratio of 473 persons per square kilometer.
-Over the past decade, Oxley Vale has shown resilience with a compound annual growth rate of 1.3%, outperforming its SA3 area.
-Overseas migration was the primary driver of population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Oxley Vale is around 4,011.
+This reflects an increase of 76 people since the 2021 Census, which reported a population of 3,935.
+The change is inferred from the resident population of 3,868, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 473 persons per square kilometer.
+Over the past decade, Oxley Vale has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2-level projections released in 2022 with a 2021 base year for areas not covered by ABS data.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the Oxley Vale (SA2) is projected to grow by 814 persons, reflecting an increase of 18.8% in total population over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with Oxley Vale expected to grow by 801 persons to 2041, reflecting an increase of 18.7% over the 17 years.

 Frequently Asked Questions - Population